Find Your Perfect School

-The typical admission requirements are a high school diploma or GED with minimum GPA, perhaps with math and English skills assessments.
+The typical admission requirements are a high school diploma or GED with a minimum GPA, perhaps with math and English skills assessments.
 Candidates must demonstrate attention to detail, good communication skills, and organizational skills since these are the traits of a good accountant.

-The coursework includes topics like:
+The online programs include topics like:

 - Financial statements within the context of generally accepted accounting principles (GAAP)